ubikorp/astro-lacking/src/content/post/playlists/2019-07-09-keen-for-kick-ons.md

   notes: A pleasant description
 - sequence: 42
   song: I Like You
-  artist: Sol Ho’opii
+  artist: Sol Hoopii
-  artist_slug: sol-ho-opii
+  artist_slug: sol-hoopii
   notes: From 1933!
 - sequence: 43
   song: Dragonflies